JIVTESH28/Football-Analysis-System/README.md

 3. **To run frontend:**
    ```
       npm start
-## Frontend
-   The frontend for this application is built on top of react , Intially we are getting video input from user and sending the video to the backend server where flask is used for api connectivity .

 ## Description of Working
   1. First we get the video and the video is send to backend by POST request (flask).The video is wrapped in a special object called FormData, which allows the file to be sent via HTTP.
   2. Once Flask gets the video, it saves it on the server (in the uploads/ folder) .